WST-T/WST-T/README.md

 #### Ahoy, brave soul who’s ventured into these treacherous waters!
 They call me Vincent—part-time coder, full-time adventurer on the high seas of code and caffeine.
 I sail under the proud flag of League of Legends, where my heart’s forever bound to the mighty lass, Sivir.
 She’s the Queen of my lanes, and I wouldn’t trade her for all the doubloons in the Seven Seas! ⚔️❤️
 #### When I’m not charting the battlefields of LoL, ye can find me honing my skills in versus fighting, where every duel is a clash for honor (and braggin' rights).
 I also enjoy conjuring up all manner of random coding sorcery, crafting little pieces o' magic just because I can.
 A tiny dreamer I be, always with my spyglass set on the next big idea.
+#### But there’s more to this pirate than the click o’ keys and the clash o’ blades—aye, I’m a poet, too.
+When the night grows still and the sea whispers secrets to the moon, I take to my quill and parchment, pourin’ my deepest thoughts onto paper soaked with the salt o’ my tears.
+Each word be a fragment o’ my soul, each verse a map to treasures buried deep within. 🌙🖋️
 #### Oh, and did I mention I be learnin’ Chinese?
 Aye, expanding me language arsenal for new shores to explore!

 #### By day, I’m nowhere to be found—an elusive night-owl, prowling the darkness like a vampire, guzzling soda and feasting on nuggets of chicken, because every coder needs sustenance worthy of a pirate’s appetite. 🍗

 ### So join me on this grand journey—if ye dare!
-There’s code to crack, legends to forge, and plenty of mischief to be made.
+There’s code to crack, legends to forge, verses to write, and plenty of mischief to be made.
 Arrr, savvy? 🏴‍☠️

 # Catch ye later, ye scaly sea gator! 🐊